Stokes wave

 In fluid dynamics, a Stokes wave is a nonlinear and periodic surface wave on an inviscid fluid layer of constant mean depth.

 This type of modelling has its origins in the mid 19th century when Sir George Stokes – using a perturbation series approach, now known as the Stokes expansion – obtained approximate solutions for nonlinear wave motion.

 Stokes's wave theory is of direct practical use for waves on intermediate and deep water.
 It is used in the design of coastal and offshore structures, in order to determine the wave kinematics (free surface elevation and flow velocities).
 The wave kinematics are subsequently needed in the design process to determine the wave loads on a structure.
 For long waves (as compared to depth) – and using only a few terms in the Stokes expansion – its applicability is limited to waves of small amplitude.
 In such shallow water, a cnoidal wave theory often provides better periodic-wave approximations.

-While, in the strict sense, Stokes wave refers to progressive periodic waves of permanent form, the term is also used in connection with standing waves and even for random waves.
+While, in the strict sense, Stokes wave refers to a progressive periodic wave of permanent form, the term is also used in connection with standing waves and even random waves.